remiteeple/your-first-minute-on-a-server/README.md

 **Your First Minute On A Server** _(YFMOAS)_

 Hi! :wave: My name is [Remi Teeple](https://remi.works) and this guide is aimed to provide a consistent standard for server initialization and rollout.
-I wanted to consolidate my ideal server creation for my own reference but I figured I should share my methodology and ideology.
+This guide was created from the perspective of a layman as security and hosting is not necessarily my forte.
+As such I wanted to consolidate my ideal server creation for my own reference but I figured I should share my methodology and ideology via GitHub for anyone to use.
 Originally inspired by an [old article](https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers) my hope is to keep the information in said article relevant in a modern 2020 eco-system while adding additional security. :godmode:

 If you aren't much for reading then please use [the included script]() to automate this entire guide.